A Hermit

-A Hermit is an oil on oak panel painting by Dutch Golden Age painter Gerrit Dou, created c.
+A Hermit is an oil painting on oak panel by Dutch Golden Age painter Gerrit Dou, created c.
 1661.
 It depicts a monkish figure, of very old age, surrounded by symbols of vanitas (skull, candle, hourglass), which serve as a reminder of the brevity of human life.
 He looks at the viewer, as he leafs through the Bible open in front of him.

-The painting is displayed at the Wallace Collection, in London.
+The painting is in the Wallace Collection, in London.